David Sainsbury, Baron Sainsbury of Turville: Charitable works

 Sainsbury founded the Gatsby Charitable Foundation in 1967.
 In 1993, he donated £200 million of Sainsbury's shares to the Foundation's assets.
 By 2009 the foundation had given £660 million to a range of charitable causes.
 In 2009, he allocated a further £465 million to the foundation, making him the first Briton to donate more than £1 billion to charity.
 He set up the Sainsbury Management Fellowship scheme in 1987 to develop UK engineers into leaders in industry.

 In 2003 Sainsbury was granted the Andrew Carnegie Medal for Philanthropy.

-Sainsbury has donated £127 million of the Gatsby Charitable Foundation's money to Cambridge University in the last decade: he gave £45 million to the Cambridge University Botanic Garden in 2005.
+Sainsbury has donated £127 million of the Gatsby Charitable Foundation's money to the University of Cambridge in the last decade: he gave £45 million to the Cambridge University Botanic Garden in 2005.
 In 2011, Cambridge's Sainsbury Laboratory opened, paid for by an £82 million donation from the Gatsby Foundation made in 2008.
 It was said by the Financial Times to be "one of the biggest donations ever made to a British university ... surpassed only by a 2000 gift to the university by the Bill and Melinda Gates Foundation."

 In 2013, together with his wife Susie, he joined the Giving Pledge, the group started by Warren Buffett and Bill and Melinda Gates, pledging to donate half his fortune to charitable trusts during his lifetime.

 Chancellor of the University of Cambridge

 In 2011, Sainsbury was formally proposed by the Nominations Board of Cambridge University to succeed the Duke of Edinburgh as Chancellor of the University of Cambridge.
 If his election had not been contested by 17 June, he would have assumed office on 1 July.
 However, his nomination became the first in 163 years to be contested by another candidate when, on 29 May, local shopkeeper Abdul Arain stood in protest at a planning application for a Sainsbury's Local branch in Cambridge's Mill Road district, triggering a contest that would have to wait until an October ballot.
 Four days later, a group of Cambridge University alumni successfully drafted actor Brian Blessed as an alternative candidate.
 On 20 June, socialist barrister Michael Mansfield became the third candidate to oppose Sainsbury.
 An election took place on 14 and 15 October 2011 in which Sainsbury won with 52% of the votes (2893 votes out of 5558) on a 2.5% turnout and he was confirmed to the position on 16 October 2011.

+On 2 February 2024, the university announced that Sainsbury had advised of his intention to step down later in the year from his role as Chancellor.